 This can be especially useful if you are collaborating on a project.
 But generally the TWC is a private space for its members only.

-Coffee, Tea and milk are provided along with cold filtered water.
+Coffee, Tea and milk are provided.
 There are cupboards full of dishes, cups, glasses and utensils.
 There’s a large fridge for people who want to bring lunch and snacks.
 If you choose to eat out, there are a wide variety of affordable restaurants and pubs in the immediate area.

 The main focus is on work, of course, but writers engage in lively discussions at the lunch table and in the lounge.
 It’s a great place to make business contacts, get referrals, and make friends.